 The above illustration captures the layout of the two most common bathroom size and bathroom plans for Australian homes.

 These are the most common bathroom size and bathroom layouts because they are the ones that work best to this space.
 If you have an average size bathroom then we’d recommend you consider these layouts.
 This won’t stifle creativity – it just affords you the best level of function for the space you have.
-There will be plenty of creativity to come when choosing tiles, finishes, colours etc!
-You should have no end of options!
+There will be plenty of creativity to come when choosing tiles, finishes, and colours.

 Don’t forget, too, that depending on your budget, you may be able to increase the overall width and length of your bathroom through interior construction.
 For instance, if you can extend one of the walls, you may be able to increase the bathroom size.
 Some people like to take this into consideration, especially if the space seems particularly cramped.

-Swish Bathroom Solutions offers a complimentary bathroom design consult to start the conversation about how to plan a bathroom.
-They can even do this for clients who are interstate, which is a great boon for anyone in that category who has been considering upgrading their bathroom.
-So that would be on the top of our list and then to follow we’d recommend a checklist that considers:
+Most companies selling bathroom products offer a complimentary bathroom design consultation to start the conversation about how to plan a bathroom.
+This is an awesome service for anyone who has been considering upgrading their bathroom.
+So that would definitely be our recommended first step, followed by working through a checklist that considers:

-Plumbing.
-If budget allows then you can re-plumb the space if needs be.
+Plumbing: If budget allows then you can re-plumb the space if needs be.
 What is your flooring made from?
 If it’s timber then there shouldn’t be too much hassle.
-If however, it’s concrete then you’ve got some more considerations and challenges, but it’s do-able.
-If budget is tight then plumbing will play a big part in dictating your bathroom layout.
+If however, it’s concrete then you’ve got some more considerations and challenges to re-position plumbing, but it’s do-able.
+If budget is tight then the current plumbing layout will dictate your bathroom layout.

-Budget.
-The “B” word is one you should keep in mind.
+Budget: The “B” word is one you should keep in mind.
 It’s fine to look over all the tips for planning a bathroom, but it’s important to know they all may not fit your financial limitations.
-Still, you can often do imaginative things during a bathroom redesign you never realised were possibilities — while staying on budget.
+Still, you can often do imaginative things during a bathroom redesign you never realized were possibilities — while staying on budget.
+Achieving those thought requires planning, and some great expert advice.

-Height of tiling.
-Some owners like to tile their walls right up to the ceiling, whilst others prefer to see some paint.
-This is something to have clear fairly early on in the piece.
-It will absolutely help you as you plan your bathroom update.
+Height of tiling: Some owners like to tile their walls right up to the ceiling, whilst others prefer to see some paint.
+This is something to have clear fairly early on in the piece, as it will have a fairly large budget impact.
+So knowing this early will help with the rest of your planning.

 Where should my main focus – and budget – lie?